Q: Where is the Cruise Terminal located?

 Q: Where can I find information on what to do in Auckland?

-Visit Auckland iSITE for tourist information on what to do and what is on in Auckland during your visit.
+A: Visit Auckland i-site for tourist information on what to do and what is on in Auckland during your visit.

 To see general questions asked about visiting New Zealand, please click here.